KI3P/T41-V12-SDT/README.md

 ### Major software variants

 There are two primary software baselines for the T41-EP radio.
 Greg KF5N has produced the [T41 Extreme Experimenters Edition (T41EEE)](https://github.com/Greg-R/T41EEE) which implements innovative features but currently only supports V11 hardware.
+[Terrance KN6ZDE](https://github.com/tmr4/T41_SDR) has a fork that implements mouse and keyboard input, a beacon monitor, and has implemented a new modes like NFM and some data modes.

 This repository hosts the "official" software for the [V12 hardware](https://github.com/DRWJSCHMIDT/T41/tree/main/T41_V012_Files_01-15-24).
 It merges the original software written by Jack and Al with the additional features written by [John Melton-G0ORX](https://github.com/g0orx/SDTVer050.0).
 You are encouraged to fork this repository, experiment, and submit pull requests!

 # SDTVer050.?